prebid/prebid.github.io/dev-docs/modules/consentManagementGpp.md

 Below is a summary of the actions performed by the GPP consent management module:

-1. Fetch the user's GPP consent data from the IAB compliant CMP.
+1. Fetch the user's GPP consent data from the IAB-compliant CMP.
 2. Incorporate this data into the auction objects for adapters to collect.
 3. Proceed with the auction.